hudsonbrendon/pyeventick/README.md

 }
 ```
 ## Attendees
-To list all the attendees, use it
+To list all the attendees, use:
 ```python
 >>> eventick.attendees(20585, '2015-09-10 16:00:00 -0300')
 ```
-This returns you a dictionary of all the attendees.
+It returns a dictionary with all the attendees information.

 ```python
 {